- Graduate of University of California at Davis School of Veterinary Medicine, 1980,.

 In 1999 I had the good fortune of meeting an human acupuncturist one day that brought his dog to me for a routine checkup.
 He had grown tired of treating people and had begun treating horses and dogs with the help of his animal-loving wife.
 He began showing me how he used acupuncture on animals, mentoring me in the basics of this ancient art.
 Like anyone who begins using this approach, I began seeing amazing and unexpected results in my patients, including in some animals with unexplained conditions, and conditions that were not responding to conventional care.
 In addition, a close family friend, acupuncturist, and animal lover began teaching me the use of Chinese herbs, from which I began to see more remarkable results.

-Those experiences led me to seek more training specifically in advanced veterinary acupuncture, herbology, and veterinary osteopathic manipulations, as well as nutrition I continued to see wonderful and often unexpected responses in the animals, eventually leading me to practice exclusively with these approaches for the last 14 years.
+Those experiences led me to seek more training specifically in advanced veterinary acupuncture, herbology, and veterinary osteopathic manipulations, as well as nutrition I continued to see wonderful and often unexpected responses in the animals.
 I am always learning and growing in the role of veterinarian, and as a person.

 Credit Where Credit Is Due! — Gratitudes

 Everything I practice I learned from those who came before me and gave of themselves, their gifts, and knowledge.

 I am particularly forever grateful to Rod Raymond,L.Ac, and his wife Maggie O’Brien, that took me under their generous wings, getting me started in acupuncture and the use of laser therapies.
 Also, gratitudes to our dear family friend, Claire Heinritz, L.Ac, who helped deliver me into the use of Chinese Herbs (in addition to helping deliver our baby daughter).